 The Hogan That Great-Grandfather Built by Nancy Bo Flood

-A story of one multigenerational Navajo family that works, plays, eats, sleeps and shares their lives together in around their family hogan.
+A story of one multigenerational Navajo family that works, plays, eats, sleeps, and shares their lives together around their family hogan.
 It is a charming story of how the youngest children’s lives are intrinsically linked to their home and family. [picture book, ages 4 and up]

 Indian Shoes by Cynthia Leitich Smith